edlott/mock-saml/README.md

-# Simple IDP
+# mock-saml
-This Node.js program let's you run an IDP that works with the samlbug tenant and application.
+This Node.js program let's you run an IDP that works with the samlbug tenant and saml-test application.

 ## Prerequisites
 You'll need a Node/npm environment on your computer to run this application.
-This simplest way to do this is to use nodenv (linux, macosx) or nvm-windows (windows).
+The simplest way to do this is to use nodenv (linux, macosx) or nvm-windows (windows).
 This application was developed with node 16.19.0.